Querz/NBT/README.md

 mcaFile.setBlockStateAt(1090, 25, 1301, stone, false);
 ```
 To ensure good performance even when setting a lot of blocks and / or editing sections with a huge palette of block states, the size of the BlockStates array is only updated when the size of the palette requires it.
 This means there might be blocks in the palette that are not actually used in the BlockStates array.
-You can trigger a cleanup process by calling one of the folling three methods, depending on the desired depth:
+You can trigger a cleanup process by calling one of the following three methods, depending on the desired depth:
 ```java
 mcaFile.cleanupPalettesAndBlockStates();
 chunk.cleanupPalettesAndBlockStates();